 View Larger Map

-Spend Spring 2015 semester in South Africa!
+Spend the Fall 2016semester in South Africa!
 Experience international education in a format that allows you to complete a full smester (up to 15 hrs.) of required and elective coursework that fits seamlessly in your human services or early childhood program of study at the undergraduate or graduate level.
 Complete your internship.
 Experience international human services programs firsthand; observe social and family structures in urban and rural settings.

 Activities / Itinerary